 The NPDC is a specification for data collected on all births in Australia in hospitals, birth centres and the community.
 It includes information for both live births and stillbirths, where gestational age is at least 20 weeks or birthweight is at least 400 grams.
 Live births and stillbirths may include termination of pregnancy after 20 weeks.
 Stillbirths can include fetus papyraceous and fetus compressus.
-In Western Australia, data were included for both live births and stillbirths of at least 20 weeks' gestation or, if gestation was unknown, the birthweight was at least 400 grams.
-In Victoria, stillbirths were of at least 20 weeks' gestation unless gestation was unknown and the baby weighed 400 grams or more.
+In Victoria and Western Australia, data were included for both live births and stillbirths of at least 20 weeks' gestation or, if gestation was unknown, the birthweight was at least 400 grams.
 In South Australia, data may not include all terminations of pregnancy for psychosocial reasons after 20 weeks' gestation where birthweight was not recorded.